mixolydianmel/tasque/README.md

 As this project is currently incomplete, here are some of the planned features:
 + Viewing a tile's title and description in a separate window
 + Help panel
-+ vim-like commands and command syntax
++ Vim-like commands and command syntax
 + Color
++ Tags/Labels

 As the project's development continues, more features will be added to this list.
 Eventually the project should be quite extensive.
 Any suggestions are welcome!